markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>Relegation &amp; Promotion</h3>

-<p>In countries that have more than one league, teams can move leagues through promotion and relegation.
+In countries that have more than one league, teams can move leagues through promotion and relegation.
 The bottom team or teams in a league will move down to the next division and teams are then moved up to replace them.
-This adds an additional level of excitement at the end of each season, not only to see who a league champ will be, but who will avoid getting relegated.</p>
+This adds an additional level of excitement at the end of each season, not only to see who a league champ will be, but who will avoid getting relegated.

 <ul>